WRTeam-in/eshop-multi-doc/docs/flutter/flutter-how-to-change-server-url.md

 ![eShop](/img/serverurladmin.png)

-2. Go to lib > settings.dart.
+2. Go to lib > appConstants.dart.
 Here you have to change your API server url. **don't forget to add slash after api keyword**

 ![eShop](/img/serverurl.png)